 Airfield Operations Specialist Job Outlook

 In 2016, there was an estimated number of 8,900 jobs in the United States for Airfield Operations Specialist.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Airfield Operations Specialist by 2026.
-The BLS estimates 900 yearly job openings in this field.
+There will be an estimated 900 positions for Airfield Operations Specialist per year.

 The states with the most job growth for Airfield Operations Specialist are Nevada, Utah, and Iowa.
 Watch out if you plan on working in Nebraska, Minnesota, or Kentucky.
 These states have the worst job growth for this type of profession.

 The salary for Airfield Operations Specialists ranges between about $27,760 and $91,730 a year.

 Airfield Operations Specialists who work in Arizona, Nevada, or New Jersey, make the highest salaries.